Concrete Slab Calculator

 Yes.
 This calculator works well for slabs under sheds, garages, pergolas, and similar small structures.

-CraftFrame plans include foundation layouts, slab dimensions, reinforcement guidance, and step-by-step instructions to help you build correctly and efficiently.
+CraftFrame plans include foundation layouts, slab dimensions, reinforcement guidance, and step-by-step instructions to help you build efficiently and avoid costly mistakes.